dotnet/docs/docs/standard/glossary.md

 - [TFM (target framework moniker)](#tfm)
 - [framework-dependent app](../core/deploying/index.md#publish-framework-dependent)

 Sometimes "framework" refers to an [implementation of .NET](#implementation-of-net).
-For example, an article may call .NET 5+ a framework.

 ## framework libraries

 Meaning depends on context.
-May refer to the framework libraries for [.NET 5 (and .NET Core) and later versions](#net-5-and-later-versions), in which case it refers to the same libraries that [BCL](#bcl) refers to.
+May refer to the framework libraries for [.NET](#net), in which case it refers to the same libraries that [BCL](#bcl) refers to.
 It may also refer to the [ASP.NET Core](#aspnet-core) framework libraries, which build on the BCL and provide additional APIs for web apps.

 ## GC